ourcodingclub/ourcodingclub.github.io/_tutorials/iris-python-data-vis.md

 This should print out the version numbers of `iris` and `numpy`, the two main requirements for this tutorial.

-If you do not have these two packages installed, see this guide on <a href="https://scitools.org.uk/iris/docs/latest/installing.html">installing iris</a>.
+If you do not have these two packages installed, see this guide on [installigin iris](https://scitools.org.uk/iris/docs/latest/installing.html).
 (We assume you already have Python installed in your computing environmnet.

-<a name="cube"></a>

 ## The Iris Cube
+{: #cube}

 **Learning outcome**: by the end of this section, you will be able to explain the capabilities and functionality of Iris cubes and coordinates.